-What we liked: A crossbow can’t really get much simpler than this.
+What stands out?
+A crossbow can’t really get much simpler than this.
 It makes it very easy to use, and it’s a significant first step to you being a crossbow pro.
 On top of that, the quality when considering the price is outstanding.
 The compact design also makes it easy to travel with, which shows the level of usability this crossbow has.

-What could be better: The only downside here is that you need to string the crossbow when you first get it.
+What cons did we manage to find?
+The only downside here is that you need to string the crossbow when you first get it.
 This most likely needs to be completed by two people, as it’s a little too tricky to do it on your own.